Xeckt/reggie/README.md

 See [examples folder](./reggie/examples/)

-Since `v1.0.0` there is much more you can do with this wrapper.
-For example, if you want to expose information over an API to do with the registry, you can do that.
+Since `v1.0.0` there are more features you can utilise.

+For example, if you want to expose registry information over an API, you can export the data sets to JSON:

-Here is a basic example of opening a key, loading its information into the object and then exporting to JSON:
+Here is a basic example of that:

 ```go
 func main() {